bk/wmk/readme.md

 environment variable `WMK_CONFIG` which should contain a filename without a leading directory path.

 The configuration file **must** exist (but may be empty).
+If it specifies a theme and a file named `wmk_config.yaml` (*regardless* of the `WMK_CONFIG` environment variable setting) exists in the theme directory, then any settings in that file will be merged with the main config – unless `ignore_theme_conf` is true.

 Currently there is support for the following settings:

 - `template_context`: Default values for the context passed to Mako templates.
   This should be a dict.